Frequently Asked Questions

 Magneplanars will sound their best very close to whatever position is the best compromise for conventional speaker placement in your room.
 Without being there, we have no means of improving on what you have discovered by trial and error.

+Wide Screen Review is arguably the most authoritative home theater magazine.
 The editor of Wide Screen Review has a complete Magneplanar system as his reference.
 Why?
 Because resolution is more important than extreme sound pressure levels.
 But, high resolution sound for home-theater will not be fully appreciated in a 5-10 minute demonstration.
 What Magneplanars can do for home-theater will take at least 20 minutes or more into a movie.
 The process is subtle.
 High resolution sound does not call attention to itself.
 You become more immersed in the movie and don't realize until later that Magneplanars have a seductive quality that will increase over time.